 Tablespoons and Cup Sizes Around The World

-I recently published an article discussing how many tablespoons there are in a cup.
-After its publication, I received several similar questions in my inbox asking for more information on cup and tablespoon measurements.
+After I created and published a converter for cups and tablespoons, I received questions in my inbox asking for more information on cup and tablespoon measurements.
 Here is one example:

 "Although I enjoyed your article about cups and tablespoons, I'm a little confused.
 It seems that a cup and tablespoon have different sizes depending on where in the world you are.
 Is that correct?"

 Absolutely right!
 There are different measurements for tablespoons and cups around the world.
 These days, usage of the cup in modern recipes is mostly confined to the United States and Canada.
 The cup hasn't been used as a standard measurement in British recipes since the 1960s.
 That said, it is still possible to come across a modern recipe that references it.

 This fact obviously means that the conversion of cups to tablespoons is dependent on which country your recipe is from and which tablespoon you have in your kitchen draw.
 Allow me to explain this in a little more detail.

 In the United States, there are two main sizes of cup.
 In the UK and the rest of the Commonwealth, there's the metric cup.
 However, if your recipe is an old British recipe, it'll probably be referencing the imperial cup.